Michael Steele

 Michael Stephen Steele (born October 19, 1958) is an American politician, attorney, and political commentator who served as the seventh lieutenant governor of Maryland from 2003 to 2007 and as chair of the Republican National Committee (RNC) from 2009 until 2011; he was the first African-American to hold either office.

 In the 1990s, Steele worked as a partner at the international law firm of LeBoeuf, Lamb, Greene & MacRae and co-founded the Republican Leadership Council, a "fiscally conservative and socially inclusive" political action committee.
 Steele also made numerous appearances as a political pundit on Fox News and other media outlets prior to running for public office.
 As lieutenant governor, Steele chaired the Minority Business Enterprise task force, actively promoting an expansion of affirmative action in the corporate world.

-He made an unsuccessful run in the 2006 U.S. Senate election in Maryland, losing to Democrat Ben Cardin.
+Steele made an unsuccessful run in the 2006 U.S. Senate election in Maryland, losing to Democrat Ben Cardin.
 From 2007 to 2009, Steele was chairman of GOPAC, a 527 organization that trains and supports Republican candidates in state and local elections.
 After serving one term as RNC Chair from 2009 to 2011, he lost his bid for a second term and was succeeded by Reince Priebus.

 Since 2011, Steele has contributed as a regular columnist for online magazine The Root and as a political analyst for MS NOW, where he began co-hosting the prime time program The Weeknight in 2025.
 In 2018, he became a Senior Fellow at Brown University's Watson Institute for International and Public Affairs.
 In 2020, he formally endorsed Joe Biden for the presidency, after previously starring in an advertisement aired by The Lincoln Project.